FabioNMI/fancyTerminal/README.md

-This is a fancy terminal designed to make use of ANSY terminal escape codes and help beautify your console applications!
+This is a fancy terminal designed to make use of ANSI terminal escape codes and help beautify your console applications!

 It is designed to be portable and extensible, I hope you enjoy!